silverapp/silver/docs/payments/api.md

 ---
 title: General Silver API specifications
+linktitle: Silver API
 description: Here is an overview of the Silver API.
 You can find useful information about how to paginate the results and iterate through the entire collection.
-linktitle: Silver API
-categories: [silver]
 keywords: [silver]
 menu:
-  docs:
+  global:
     parent: "payments"
     weight: 1
-draft: false
-aliases: []
-toc: true
-related: true
 ---

 For resource definition check out the [Resources](../resources.md) page.